 “The arts of self-governance:” there’s that idea again.
 I don’t deny that self-governance, and the governance of others is an essential element of the political common good.
 Michael W. Hannon has argued that in fact the political common good consists primarily in the practice of ruling.
-In a previous post I argued that this is not quite right, but that the practice of political rule is might be an element of the common good.
+In a previous post I argued that this is not quite right, but that the practice of political rule is an element of the common good.
 The primary intrinsic common good of political community is the unity of peace.
 This peace is partially caused by a “network” of civil friendships, both friendships between equals, and those between unequals.
 The later involve rule, governance, and so this too is a partial cause of the common good.

 The issue of First Things in which Scruton published his essay on government also contains some reflections on the principle of subsidiarity by Rusty Reno.
 Reno makes some points very similar to those of Deneen and Hannon.
 He writes: